CW-Coders/cwcoders.github.io/mdbook/src/keyers.md

 Simple PIC Keyer from K3NG.

+[W8BH Morse Tutor](http://w8bh.net/) [Chez VE6LK Kits])[https://ve6lk.com/morse-tutor-kits/]

+Very similar to the Morserino below but with a farm more open ecosystem and clean source code.

 [Morserino](https://www.morserino.info/) [\[Github\]](https://github.com//oe1wkl/Morserino-32)

 A multi-functional Morse device (Keyer, Trainer, Decoder, even Transceiver etc.).
 It is ideal for learning and practicing Morse code, useful for everybody from beginner to high-speed pro.